Medical Assistant Family Planning Clinic

-- The physical ability and sufficient manual dexterity to perform the requisite health care services with or without reasonable accommodations.
+- Physical ability and sufficient manual dexterity to perform the requisite health care services with or without reasonable accommodations.

-- Ability to effectively deal with change; able to be flexible and adaptable; able to gather information and try different ideas to make things work.
+- Flexible and adaptable; able to gather information and try different ideas to complete tasks

 - Relates well with diverse personality types; treats everyone fairly and equitably.